eosnetworkfoundation/eosio.yield-contracts/contracts/eosio.yield/README.md

 ## ACTION `eraselog`

-> When protocol is erased
+> Generates a log when a protocol is erased.

 - **authority**: `get_self()`